Virginia Newell: Politics and later life

+Newell first became politically active during the civil rights movement in the 1960s, spreading awareness both on the Shaw University campus where she was teaching at as well as in the greater community.
+She also participated in numerous protest marches held in support of the movement.

 As part of the 1972 US presidential campaign, Newell was co-chair of the Shirley Chisholm campaign in North Carolina.
 In 1977, Newell was elected (with Vivian Burke) as one of the first two African American women to become aldermen of Winston-Salem, North Carolina; she represented its East Ward.
 She served in that position for 16 years.

+Newell was later involved with organizing local ward outreach in the East Ward for Barack Obama during his presidential campaigns.
+She also voted for Kamala Harris in the 2024 United States presidential election and directly connected with Harris herself both over Zoom and through maintaining a written correspondence, although was unable to volunteer to the same extent as before due to her advanced age.

+Newell died on March 14, 2025, at the age of 107.

 Recognition

 The computer science center at Winston-Salem State University is named for Newell, as is one of the streets in Winston-Salem, Virginia Newell Lane.

 In 2017, Newell was given the Order of the Long Leaf Pine, the highest honor of the governor of North Carolina.
 In 2018, the National Association of Mathematicians gave her their Centenarian Award.
 In 2019, Newell was given the YWCA Women of Vision Lifetime Achievement Award.
 She was listed in 2021 as a Black History Month Honoree by the Mathematically Gifted and Black website.